 Segment 6: Determine how to implement it at your school/classroom/district

 It can be powerful to begin each segment by reconnecting with an important overarching theme or message from the program.
 This doesn’t have to be a full restatement, although that can work, if it doesn’t get redundant.
 The aim is for viewers to say, “Oh yes, I remember now where we left off.”
 We should remember that because the videos are in segments, which means that most viewers won’t watch all the segments in a program consecutively within a day or two.
-It might be a month between segment 1 and segment 2, so a little refreshing is a good idea… balanced, however, with the chance that a viewer may watch several segments back to back.
+It might be a month between segment 1 and segment 2, so a little refreshing is a good idea . . . balanced, however, with the chance that a viewer may watch several segments back to back.

 Following the news/documentary style, we let the experts and/or subjects carry the elements of the story or information.